Google Analytics 4 Integration

 Events Not Appearing in GA4

-2. Verify Measurement ID: Ensure the ID matches your GA4 property
+2. Verify Measurement ID: Ensure the ID matches your GA4 property.
+A common mistake is configuring a Measurement ID for a different property than the one you're checking in DebugView.

-5. Wait Time: Standard GA4 reports can take 24-48 hours; use Realtime reports for immediate verification
+5. Wait time: Standard GA4 reports can take 24–48 hours; use Realtime / DebugView for immediate verification.

-Looking for custom way of integrating with analytics?
+Looking for a custom way of integrating with analytics?

 Was this article helpful?